Welcome to today's edition of the Rush 24-7 podcast.

 Now, how does that happen?

-Just assumes that those people aren't looking.
+The government just erases them, just assumes that those people aren't looking.

 And when they assume that they're not looking, they also just subtract that many jobs.

-If the universe of jobs continues to contract or get smaller, then there are fewer jobs to be had by an ever increasing number of people who want them.
+If the universe of jobs continues to contract or get smaller, then there are fewer jobs to be had by an ever-increasing number of people who want them.

-Therefore, the unemployment rate's gonna go down.
+Therefore, the unemployment rate's going to go down.

 And Obama is creating this by killing jobs.